pieter-van-prooijen/kondoq/README.md

 Add a github project via the projects tab and search using the search tab.
 After typing three characters a popup list appears with potential matches, selectable by mouse.

+## Development with CIDER

+Problem: switching between the clj / cljs repl only works using cider sessions

 ## Production Build / Install